2Checkout/2checkout-dotnet/README.md

 This library provides developers with a simple set of bindings to the 2Checkout purchase routine, Instant Notification Service and Back Office API.

-Full documentation for each binding is provided at [https://www.2checkout.com/documentation/libraries/net](https://www.2checkout.com/documentation/libraries/net).
+Full documentation for each binding is provided at [in the wiki](https://github.com/2Checkout/2checkout-dotnet/wiki).

 Installation
 ------------